 Berkeley Lab is a member of the national laboratory system supported by the U.S. Department of Energy through its Office of Science.
 It is managed by the University of California (UC) and is charged with conducting unclassified research across a wide range of scientific disciplines.
 Located on a 202-acre site in the hills above the UC Berkeley campus that offers spectacular views of the San Francisco Bay, Berkeley Lab employs approximately 3,232 scientists, engineers and support staff.
-The Lab’s operating costs for FY 2014 total $750.9 million.
+The Lab’s total costs for FY 2014 were $785 million.
 A recent study estimates the Laboratory’s overall economic impact through direct, indirect and induced spending on the nine counties that make up the San Francisco Bay Area to be nearly $700 million annually.
 The Lab was also responsible for creating 5,600 jobs locally and 12,000 nationally.
 The overall economic impact on the national economy is estimated at $1.6 billion a year.
 Technologies developed at Berkeley Lab have generated billions of dollars in revenues, and thousands of jobs.
 Savings as a result of Berkeley Lab developments in lighting and windows, and other energy-efficient technologies, have also been in the billions of dollars.

 Berkeley Lab was founded in 1931 by Ernest Orlando Lawrence, a UC Berkeley physicist who won the 1939 Nobel Prize in physics for his invention of the cyclotron, a circular particle accelerator that opened the door to high-energy physics.
 It was Lawrence’s belief that scientific research is best done through teams of individuals with different fields of expertise, working together.
 His teamwork concept is a Berkeley Lab legacy that continues today.